 In N-channel jfet, we basically diffuse two smaller pieces of p-type material on either sides of the middle part while in P-channel Jfet we diffuse two smaller pieces of n-type material on either side of the middle part, forming p-n junction.
 The two p-n junctions forming diodes or gates are connected internally and a common terminal called the gate terminal is brought out.
 At the two ends of the channel, two ohmic electrical connections are made; one lead is called the source terminal and other is called the drain terminal denoted as S and D.

-Mosfet( Metal Oxide Field Effect Transistor):
+Mosfet( Metal Oxide Field Effect Transistor)

-Mosfet is a voltage controlled field effect transistor has a metal oxide gate electrode which is electrically insulated from the n-channel or p-channel by a very thin layer of insulating material usually silicon dioxide commonly known as glass.
+Mosfet is a voltage controlled field effect transistor has a metal oxide gate electrode that is electrically insulated from the n-channel or p-channel by a very thin layer of insulating material usually silicon dioxide commonly known as glass.
 For integrated circuit technology where power limitation is a major concern, Mosfet’s played a vital role because they offer very high input impedance.

 (i) Mosfet configurations:

-Two basic configurations of Metal oxide Field effect transistor are:
+Two basic configurations of Metal-oxide Field-effect transistor are: